dimastar2310/OOP_EX4/README.md

 # Ex4 OOP Pokemons Gotta catch them all!
-welcome to the 4rd assignment in OOP course . at this task we going to summarize all our projectst to 1 in the lest projects ,project 0 we talked about online implementation of elevators wich goal was to minimizing
+welcome to the 4rd assignment of OOP course . at this task we going to summarize all our projectst to 1 in the lest projects ,project 0 we talked about online implementation of elevators wich goal was to minimizing